History Super Curriculum

 History not studied |

 When and where did the Ancient Maya live?
-What do we know about the Ancient maya cities?
+What do we know about the Ancient Maya cities?
 What did the Ancient Maya believe and how did they worship?
 How did the Ancient Maya feed their people?
 How do we know that the Ancient Maya could read, write, and do complex maths?
 What happened to the Ancient Maya? |

 Year 5 - History